GregCM/whrwthal/README.md

 - [ ] Frequency charts

+- [ ] Eliminate requirements and need for pip with a Pure Python implementation

 ## Resources ##

 For study tools to use in Christ-averse regions, see the following for print in your personal library.
 Please note, I haven't proof read these materials to check for doctrinal truth / accuracy, as I don't speak any of these languages.
 All the same, I don't believe I should be such a gatekeeper anyhow.
 I leave it up to you as a user to determine within your own conscience and in the privacy of your own reading of scriptures and prayerful heart towards God, whether these things are true.
 See Acts 17:10-11, consider the Bereans!